Pneumonia, Pneumocystis Jiroveci

 • Adults: 1 double-strength tablet daily (preferred regimen) or 1 double-strength tablet 3 times per week

-• Children ≥4 weeks old: TMP 5 to 10 mg/kg/day; and sulfamethoxazole, 25 to 50 mg/kg per day, PO.
+• Children 4 weeks old and older: TMP 5 to 10 mg/kg/day; and sulfamethoxazole, 25 to 50 mg/kg per day, orally.
 The total daily dose should not exceed 320 mg TMP and 16,000 mg SMX.
-Acceptable dosing intervals and schedules: in divided doses BID, 3 days per week on consecutive or alternate days; in divided doses BID, 2 days per week on consecutive or alternate days; total dose once daily, given 7 days per week.
+Acceptable dosing intervals and schedules: in divided doses twice daily, 3 days per week on consecutive or alternate days; in divided doses twice daily, 2 days per week on consecutive or alternate days; total dose once daily, given 7 days per week.

 • Atovaquone suspension